raineorshine/npm-check-updates/README.md

                            [])
 -g, --global               Check global packages instead of in the current
                            project.
---groupFunction <fn>       Customize how packages are divided into groups
+groupFunction*             Customize how packages are divided into groups
                            when using '--format group'.
 Run "ncu --help --groupFunction" for details.
 -i, --interactive          Enable interactive prompts for each dependency;